orientechnologies/orientdb-docs/Console-Command-Share-Database.md

 ![image](http://www.orientechnologies.com/images/share-database.png)

 To execute this command you need to be connected to the remote server instance where the database resides, in the picture the **Server #1**.
 The server user must to have the permission to the resource "database.share".
-The *root* user has this priviledge.
+The *root* user has this privilege.

 ## Syntax